John May (youth worker): Oxfordshire Youth

+Civic Appointments

 May was appointed a Deputy Lieutenant of Oxfordshire in 2017.
 In the United Kingdom, a Deputy Lieutenant is a Crown appointment and one of several deputies to the lord-lieutenant of a lieutenancy area.
 Deputy Lieutenants are appointed by the Lord-Lieutenant and come from all walks of life, from across their County.
 They come from all walks of life and serve until attaining the age of 75.
 Deputy Lieutenants assist the Lord-Lieutenant in carrying out their role as The King's representative.

-He is currently High Sheriff in Nomination for Oxfordshire, for the year 2025/6.
-The Office of High Sheriff is an independent non-political Royal appointment for a single year.
-Whilst the duties of the role have evolved over time, supporting the Crown and the judiciary remain central elements of the role today.
-In addition, High Sheriffs actively lend support and encouragement to crime prevention agencies, the emergency services and to the voluntary sector.
+He was appointed High Sheriff of Oxfordshire for 2025/26.